yaronn/blessed-contrib/README.md

 ## blessed-contrib

+A collection of [blessed](https://github.com/chjj/blessed) and  [drawille](https://github.com/madbence/node-drawille) custom widgets and samples.

 Build dashboards (or any other application) using ascii/ansi art and javascript.

 Friendly to terminals, ssh and developers.

-This project hosts custom widgets and samples for [blessed](https://github.com/chjj/blessed) and  [drawille](https://github.com/madbence/node-drawille).